Large central values of Dirichlet L-functions in cosets: Introduction

 \end{conj}

-The conjecture resembles with an straightforward corollary of Bourgain-Konyagin's theorem (see \cite{BOURGAIN200375} theorem 2.1) in sense that we expect some random behaviour to happen in small subgroups of a large group. \begin{theorem*}[Bourgain-Konyagin] For any coset $hH$ of a subgroup $H\le (\Z/q\Z)^\times$ such that $\#H\gg q^\epsilon$
+The conjecture resembles a straightforward corollary of Bourgain-Konyagin's theorem (see \cite{BOURGAIN200375} theorem 2.1) in the sense that we expect some random behaviour to happen in small subgroups of a large group. \begin{corollary*}[Bourgain-Konyagin] For any coset $hH$ of a subgroup $H\le (\Z/q\Z)^\times$ such that $\#H\gg q^\epsilon$